changkun/research/README.md

 <!--begin-->

 Dr. Ou received a Ph.D. in computer science at LMU Munich on April 3rd, 2023.
-His research explores design tradeoffs on intelligent human-in-the-loop systems and develops machine learning algorithms to support user decision-making processes.
-In context, he employees efficient and robust engineering practices to design and implement systems that deliver actual impact to real users.
+His research explores design tradeoffs on intelligent human-in-the-loop systems and develops machine-learning algorithms to support user decision-making processes.
+In context, he employs efficient and robust engineering practices to design and implement systems that deliver actual impact to real users.

-He is enthusiastic about the open source movement and active in the Go community.
+He is enthusiastic about the open-source movement and active in the Go community.
 For more open-source work, see [GitHub profile](https://github.com/changkun).

 ## Publications